Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Try to avoid August at all possible costs.
 Not only can it get terribly hot during this month but the city is absolutely packed with tourists.
 Many locals leave town to escape the aforementioned tourists and heat.

-Florence travel guide for first-timers
+travel guide for florence italy

 How many days in Florence are ideal?

 I recommend 4 nights in Florence in order to have time for day trips.
-You have plenty of options; Tuscany, Siena, Cinque Terre, etc.
+You have plenty of options: Tuscany, Siena, Cinque Terre, etc.

 You'll need 2 days to explore Florence and 2 days for day trips.